 Cooper Union is required to maintain a record of the following for each student:

 - A response to receipt of meningococcal disease and vaccine informaiton signed by the student or student's parent or guardian.
-AND EITHER:

-- A record of meningococcal meningitis immunization within the past 10 years; OR
+- A record of meningococcal meningitis immunization within the past 10 years;

 - An acknowledgement of meningococcal disease risks and refusal of meningococcal meningitis immunization signed by the student or student's parent or guardian.